aalexanderfc/Acandia-Dashboard-Interface/README.md

 # Acandia Modbus Data Dashboard Interface

-This project is a proprietary solution developed by **Alexander Flores** to **Acandia AB** for internal use.
-The Modbus Data Dashboard is designed to provide a comprehensive interface for monitoring and managing LoRaWAN-based devices connected to a Robustel router.
-The solution visualizes telemetry data, manages devices, and presents detailed register information through an intuitive web interface.
+This project is a proprietary solution developed by **Alexander Flores** for **Acandia AB**, designed for use in their routers.
+The Modbus Data Dashboard provides a comprehensive interface for monitoring and managing LoRaWAN-based devices connected to a Robustel router.
+The solution visualizes telemetry data, facilitates device management, and presents detailed register information through an intuitive web interface.

 ---